Enlightened Mathematics Summer 2025

-A 10-week journey to awaken your mathematical genius through the direct perception of truth—not by memorizing formulas, but by seeing clearly.
+A 10-week journey to awaken your mathematical genius through the direct perception of mathematical truth—not through memorization, mechanical process, or symbolic representation, but by seeing it directly and simply as a self-evident, experiential revelation—something anyone can do.
+Featuring visionary mathematical animations, poetic guidance, and meditative teaching.

-July 7 – September 15 · For contemplative adults, seekers, and lovers of truth.
+JULY 7 – SEPTEMBER 12 · For contemplative adults, seekers, and lovers of truth

 This is not merely a course.